 Dr. Lok has received many awards throughout her career.
 She has been included in the list of "Best Doctors" and "Who's Who" for many years.
 She was inducted into the Association of American Physicians in 2012.
 Recent awards include the Distinguished Scientist Award from the Hepatitis B Foundation in 2008, the Distinguished Women Scientist Award from the American Gastroenterological Association in 2008, the Distinguished Service Award from the American Association for the Study of Liver Diseases in 2011, the Distinguished Scientific Achievement Award from the American Liver Foundation in 2015, the William Beaumont Prize in Gastroenterology from the American Gastroenterological Association in 2016, a Gold Medal Award from the Canadian Association for the Study of the Liver and an Honorary Doctor of Science degree from the University of Hong Kong in 2017.

 Dr. Lok served as an Associate Editor of HEPATOLOGY in 2001-2006, a Co-Editor of Journal of Viral Hepatitis in 2007-2009, and a Senior Associate Editor of GASTROENTEROLOGY in 2011-2012.

-Dr. Lok is currently the President of the American Association for the Study of Liver Diseases.
+Dr. Lok is currently the Immediate Past-President of the American Association for the Study of Liver Diseases.